ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   Find customers using existing solutions.

+        -   They express an active need for a solution.

         -   More likely to become early adopters.

         -   Prioritise channels you will actually use to acquire future customers.